holochain/docs-pages/src/pages/resources/howtos/debugging.md

 ### Dump network stats

-!!!
-Use `jq` for easy JSON reading
+!!! info Use `jq` for easy JSON reading
 The following API endpoints output JSON, so the examples use a tool called [`jq`](https://jqlang.org/) to pretty-print the output.
 You can install it via your OS' package manager or add it as a package to your `flake.nix` file:

 ```diff